richardhenyash/balloon-pop-maths/README.md

 - [Acknowledgements](#acknowledgements)

 ## Background ##
-During the Covid pandemic, may parents have had to educate their children at home.
-Many parents have found themselves juggling full time jobs and home education responsibilities.
-School work, especially for younger children, often requires a large degree of facilitation and help from parents.
+During the Covid pandemic, many parents have had to facilitate home education for their children at home.
+Often, parents have found themselves juggling full time jobs and home education responsibilities.
+School work, especially for younger children, requires a
+high degree of facilitation and help from busy parents.
 Interative web based maths games can give children an engaging way of learning new maths skills and reinforcing existing maths knowledge independently.

 ## Site Owner Goals ##
 Developing the site will serve as a learning experience for the developer.
 The finished website will act as a showcase for the developer's new skills and will also help to raise the developer's profile.
+The devloper also hopes that hiis 7 year old son will become a keen user of the site!

 ## Project Goals ##
 To provide a simple and engaging maths game that young children are able to play independently to learn new maths skills and to